 The event also brings with it a good deal of revenue.
 Last year, the event which extends from mid-November to late December, attracted approximately 32,000 spectators for the triumvirate of men’s and women’s surf contests and infused $14.6 million into the local economy.
 That deluge of people includes surfers, surfing magazine writers and photographers, and surfing fashion moguls of global corporations who network and party and make deals during the event.

 Indeed, for a few weeks each year, the North Shore is the center of a massive global surf/fashion industry.
 And the center of all the activity is Rarick.
 Inside a small room beneath a stairway, under his house, below four stacks of surf boards, packed with model tanks and surfing memorabilia, 200 yards from Sunset Beach, is Ground Zero of the Triple Crown.

-And the pressing business question on that seemingly laid-back, surf-break Friday morning is just how long can such a big industry event operate out of Rarick’s house?
+Humble Beginnings and the pressing business question on that seemingly laid-back, surf-break Friday morning is just how long can such a big industry event operate out of Rarick’s house?
 How long can an industry with publicly traded companies still have board meetings in the surf?